steffen-wl-zou/bd/README.md

 * Prompts for the outflow csv file to use for getting destinationLocationIds to each call API for inflows and outflows.
 * Prompts for the folder path to download result file from API call (and also to output transit_hubs.csv).
 * Prompts for your API key.

+**scripts/get_inflows_to_country.R**
+* For calling API to get inflow air travel volume to a country within a 6 months period from the start of 10 months ago till the end of 5 months ago (the most recent data available).
+* Prompts for your API key.
+* Prompts for location ID of country (i.e. destination country location ID).
+* Prompts for the folder path to download result file from API call.

 **scripts/get_from_originLocationId_to_destinationLocationId.R**
 * For calling API to get air travel volume from an origin country to a destination country within a 6 months period from the start of 10 months ago till the end of 5 months ago (the most recent data available).